 If you are okay with small projects and delivering well as a singles hitter, there’s nothing wrong with that.
 But the pay and rewards will reflect the level of intensity and visibility of the assignment.

 The environment today is pretty good for finding a decent paying job.
 Innovation is on (almost) everyone’s mind in the corporate boardroom.
 Many of the few smart execs have been reading up on their Elon Musk and are looking to implement their own lean way of delivering.

 Which leads me to the final tip: If all else fails, and you are simply not getting what you need, jump ship.
 Switching companies if often the single most effective way to boost your pay.
 But be careful – too much movement can actually backfire in the long-term.
 Recent studies have shown that tenure is often a better indicator of high compensation.

 And finally, the corporate / business tax cut recently passed in Washington is substantial and should drive better pay and bonuses.
 It’s not a guarantee, but your odds of finding healthier companies willing and able to pay more have just improved a notch.

 Let me know your thoughts in the comments below.
-What tips or tricks have you used to garner more pay in your career?
+What tips or tricks have you used to make more money in your career?